Systematic Reviews are most frequently conducted in the fields of education, health & medicine, social policy or psychology.

 Google Scholar and Systematic Reviews

-When approaching Systematic Reviews, it is important to be aware of the limitations of using Google Scholar for this purpose.
+When approaching Systematic Reviews, it is important to be aware of the limitations of using Google Scholar for this purpose - and clearly identify if and how you have used it as a tool to support your search strategy.

 Coverage and transparency